Finite-Time Error Bounds for Distributed Linear Stochastic Approximation: Introduction

-The assumption that is the central concern of this paper and is made in all the existing finite-time analyses for distributed RL algorithms is that the consensus interaction is characterized by doubly stochastic matrices \cite{doan2019convergence,doan2019finite,wang2020decentralized,zhang2018finite,sun2020finite,zeng2020finite} at every time step, or at least in expectation, i.e., $W\1=\1$ and $\1^\top\mathbf{E}(W)=\1^\top$ \cite{bianchi2013performance}.
-Intuitively, doubly stochastic matrices imply symmetry in the communication graph, which almost always requires bidirectional communication graphs.
-More formally, the assumption of doubly stochastic matrices is restrictive since distributed construction of a doubly stochastic matrix needs to either invoke algorithms such as the Metropolis algorithm \cite{metro2} which requires bi-directional communication of each agent's degree information; or to utilize an additional distributed algorithm~\cite{gharesifard2012distributed} which significantly increases the complexity of the whole algorithm design.
-Doubly stochastic matrices in expectation can be guaranteed via so-called broadcast gossip algorithms which still requires bi-directional communication for convergence \cite{bianchi2013performance}.
+The assumption that is the central concern of this paper and is made in all the existing finite-time analyses for distributed RL algorithms is that the consensus interaction is characterized by doubly stochastic matrices \cite{doan2019convergence,doan2019finite,wang2020decentralized,zhang2018finite,sun2020finite,zeng2020finite} at every time step, or at least in expectation \cite{bianchi2013performance}.
 In a realistic network, especially with mobile agents such as autonomous vehicles, drones, or robots, uni-directional communication is inevitable due to various reasons such as asymmetric communication and privacy constraints, non-zero communication failure probability between any two agents at any given time, and application of resilient consensus in the presence of adversary attacks \cite{vaidya2012iterative,leblanc2013resilient}, all leading to an interaction among the agents characterized by a stochastic matrix, which may further be time-varying.
 The problem of design of distributed RL algorithms with time-varying stochastic matrices and characterizing either their asymptotic convergence or finite time analysis remains open.